 How to Keep It Safe

-Exercise is great for you.
-It's possible to overdo it, though.
+Although exercise is great for you, it's possible to overdo it.

 You're working too hard if you exercise to the point of exhaustion or pain (not just tired legs or soreness).
-Stop exercise and call 911 if you have:
+Stop exercise and call 911 if you: